mmerlijn/blade-components/README.md

 ## Example Components
 ### flash
 #### Use
-In the layout file place at the bottom of the body-tag
+In every layout file place at the bottom of the body-tag
 ```html
 <x-bc-flash/>
 ```